fmaste/Haskell/Nix.md

 version for one application, but want to upgrade the rest of the system, that's not painful any more.

-There are no upgrade/downgrade scripts for your data.
+There are no upgrade/downgrade scripts for your packages.
 It doesn't make sense with this approach, because there's nothing to be upgraded.
 With Nix you switch to using other software with its own of dependencies, but there's no formal notion of upgrade or downgrade when doing so.

 \* If there is a data format change, then migrating to the new data format remains your own responsibility.
 Of course!